metasfresh/metasfresh-documentation/_webui_collection/EN/Product_promotional_price.md

 ---

 ## Overview
 In metasfresh, you can sell a specific product for a limited period of time at a specific promotional price, which will then apply either to single customers ([provided they are eligible for price promotions](Price_campaign_allow_promotional_price)) or to entire business partner groups.
-Consequently, all previously defined price conditions will be overridden during the promotion period and remain ineffective until the end of the promotion.
+Consequently, all previously defined pricing conditions will be overridden during the promotion period and remain ineffective until the end of the promotion.

 You can also quickly record [special price actions](Price_campaign_add_promotional_price) in general for different products under "[Campaign Price](Menu)" in the menu.